-In GLA, students are expected to understand social diversity and develop practical and creative abilities to address various issues in today's globalized society.
-In order to develop the ability to identify and address global issues, it is necessary to foster diverse perspectives, flexible attitudes, and a willingness to collaborate with others.
+In GLA, students are expected to understand social diversity and to develop practical and creative abilities to address various issues in today's globalized society.
+In order to develop the abilities to identify and address global issues, it is necessary to foster diverse perspectives, flexible attitudes, and a willingness to collaborate with others.
 Applicants are encouraged to look at various social issues on a daily basis and reflect on them from multiple perspectives.
 It is also important to be able to form opinions by collecting and analyzing relevant information in an appropriate manner.
-This ability is necessary to perform well in the interview and in particular the oral examination, and to study successfully at GLA.
+This ability is necessary to study successfully at GLA.